Origin of death: Africa

 Pervasively in the myths of African cultures, in the beginning there was no death.
 This can be because a supreme being makes people young again when they grow old; people die but go to heaven to live.
 In some stories eternal life is lost through some flaw (such as greed, curiosity, stubbornness or arrogance), or as a punishment for disobedience, or as the result of human indifference.
 Other themes are the failure of a message to be delivered to humans, or a severing of the link between heaven and Earth.
 Sometimes it is as a result of an accident.
+Death here is also treated as a beginning of a new journey.

 Asante

 In Asante mythology, death came to humanity as a result of Tano being unable to best Owuo (the Asante embodiment of death) in a series of contests to claim a hunter, and the same for Owuo.
 The two came to an agreement.
 If a human, specifically a warrior, was dying Tano and Owuo would race to them in an attempt to claim their souls.
 If Tano got there first, the person would not die.
-However, If Owuo got there first the person would die.
+However, if Owuo got there first the person would die.
+The Asante consider death to be a natural phenomenon therefore there are no exceptions.
+Death is thus the ultimate destination for all of the living.
+When it happens to the young it is attributed to foul play.
+Owuo's birthday is on Wednesday and because of this those born on Wednesdays are said to be tied to this force.

 Krachi

 According to Krachi traditional stories, death came to humanity as a result of a young Krachi boy pouring reviving medicine into the eye of a dead Owuo (the Asante god of death).
-Owuo had been killed for a boy who had canabalised three people and the townspeople resolved to kill Owuo by setting his long hair ablaze.
+Owuo had been killed for a boy who had cannibalised three people and the townspeople resolved to kill Owuo by setting his long hair ablaze.
 In his hair was a reviving medicine, which the boy and the townspeople used to revive the three people by splashing it on their bones.
 Feeling sorry for Owuo, because Owuo had been kind to him, the boy poured the medicine into Owuo's eye, reviving it.
 Now the eye winks, and every time the eye of Owuo winks, someone dies.